sohooo/droneops-sim/README.md

 On startup, the program:

-1. Loads mission data from `config/missions.yaml`.
+1. Loads mission and fleet data from `config/simulation.yaml`.
 2. Inserts mission telemetry into stdout or GreptimeDB.
-3. Associates drones with missions using the `mission_id` field.
+3. Associates fleets and their drones with missions using the `mission_id` field.

 ## Admin WebUI